-Note: Each packaging level, if sold at retail POS, must have a separate GTIN usually a GTIN-13; a GTIN-13 is represented in an EAN-13 Bar Code.
+Note: Each packaging level, if sold at retail POS, must have a separate GTIN represented by a GTIN-13 and EAN-13 Barcode.

-The EAN-13 Bar Code encoding a GTIN-13 option must be used when a carton of stock most commonly found in a warehouse environment is also sold at the retail Point-of-Sale.
+The EAN-13 numbering and bar coding option must be used when a carton of stock most commonly found in a warehouse environment is also sold at the retail Point-of-Sale.
 In the event that the carton will never be sold at Point-of-Sale the above and following options are available.

-Where a trade item is sold at the retail Point-of-Sale (e.g., a double power point), the option described in Section 10.3.1 is applicable.
-However if the trade item is bundled into a stable grouping (i.e. a carton of 12 double power points) and this unit itself is not sold in the Point-of-Sale environment, any of the options for the numbering and bar coding described in Section 5.7 are applicable.
+Where a trade item is sold at the retail Point-of-Sale (e.g., a double power point), the option described in Section 9.3.1 is applicable.
+However if the trade item is bundled into a stable grouping (i.e. a carton of 12 double power points) and this unit itself is not sold in the Point-of-Sale environment, any of the options for the numbering and bar coding described in Section 4.7 are applicable.

 Note: Every variation (different pack size, colour, etc) requires a separate GTIN.
-When variation in the product measure occurs between each different instance an item is ordered a Variable Measure GTIN should be assigned, see Section 5.8 and 10.3.3 for further information.
+When variation in the product measure occurs between each different instance an item is ordered a Variable Measure GTIN should be assigned, see Section 4.8 and 9.3.3 for further information.